AnirudhHanda/SpringSecurity/README.md

 - **Commit Message**: "Initial project setup with Spring Boot and Maven"
 - **Description**: Set up the basic structure of the Spring Boot project with Maven.
+-
+### Stage 2: Stateless Session and CSRF

+- **Commit Message**: "Till learning how to make it all STATELESS and working without CSRF and disabling it with our own SecurityConfig file"
+- **Description**: Configured the application to use stateless sessions and disabled CSRF protection.

+### Stage 3: HTTP Security Configuration

+- **Commit Message**: "The register end-point is made public so that new users do not already need to be authenticated in order to create a new account"
+- **Description**: Configured `WebSecurityConfig` to manage session policies, CSRF protection, and endpoint authorization.

+### Stage 4: Custom UserDetailsService

+- **Commit Message**: "Security concepts learned till logging in the user using DaoAuthenticationProvider, our own UserDetailsService, AppUser, UserPrincipal which is the current user and an implementation of the UserDetails interface"
+- **Description**: Implemented `MyUserDetailsService` to load user-specific data during authentication.

-### Stage 2: User Registration
+### Stage 5: User Registration

 - **Commit Message**: "User Registration implemented using BCrypt Password Encoder which is a one-way hashing technique to securely store passwords in the database"
 - **Description**: Created `RegistrationController` and `MyUserDetailsService` to handle user registration and save users to the database.

-### Stage 3: Password Encoding
+### Stage 6: Password Encoding

 - **Commit Message**: "Added BCrypt password encoding"
 - **Description**: Integrated BCrypt password encoder to securely store user passwords.

-### Stage 4: Custom UserDetailsService

-- **Commit Message**: "Security concepts learned till logging in the user using DaoAuthenticationProvider, our own UserDetailsService, AppUser, UserPrincipal which is the current user and an implementation of the UserDetails interface"
-- **Description**: Implemented `MyUserDetailsService` to load user-specific data during authentication.

-### Stage 5: HTTP Security Configuration

-- **Commit Message**: "The register end-point is made public so that new users do not already need to be authenticated in order to create a new account"
-- **Description**: Configured `WebSecurityConfig` to manage session policies, CSRF protection, and endpoint authorization.

-### Stage 6: Stateless Session and CSRF

-- **Commit Message**: "Till learning how to make it all STATELESS and working without CSRF and disabling it with our own SecurityConfig file"
-- **Description**: Configured the application to use stateless sessions and disabled CSRF protection.

 ## Running the Application